-Religious extremism must be combated with all of the State’s might.
+Religious extremism must be combated with all of the state’s might.
 This also calls for breaking the links of the security services with the Jihadist parties who have thrived on being a closet partner of military adventurers.
 For instance, the Kargil fiasco was not possible had the military accepted civilian supremacy.

 It is proposed that Pakistan should create a zone of peace in her neighborhood instead it wants to dominate it through proxy wars in India or Afghanistan.
 This pulls away funds from development further marginalizing the people and providing internal recruits to the Jihadi elements.
 The location of Jihadi camps in Dir and later in Peochar in Swat led to radicalization of the region with its concomitant destructive effects.
 Some of the survey results in this context are the following: